mkoundo/mkoundo.github.io/_posts/2020-08-15-hard_lesson.markdown

 print(my_list)
 ```

-the above code outputs:
+The above code outputs:

 ```
 [1, 3, 5]
 None
 [1, 5]
 ```
 Stepping through the code; first a list with three items is created and printed.
 This list and a parameter of 3 are passed to the `remove_elm` function as arguments `items` and `item`, respectively.
 The function removes element `item` from list `items` and returns nothing.
 Finally, printing out `my_list` shows the list has had an element removed.
-So why has `my_list` had an element removed?
+So why has `my_list` had an element removed if function `remove_elm` returned nothing?
 To answer this question, it helps to use the code visualisation [tool](http://www.pythontutor.com/visualize.html#mode=edit) which provides the following:

 ![](/images/qsort_eg.png)